-The bill amends the Uniform Owner-Resident Relations Act in New Mexico, specifically increasing the notice period for nonpayment of rent from three days to ten days.
-Under the new provisions, if a resident fails to pay rent when due, the owner must provide written notice of nonpayment and their intention to terminate the rental agreement.
-The resident will then have ten days to pay the full amount due before the owner can terminate the agreement and seek possession of the dwelling unit.
-Additionally, the bill clarifies that if the last day for remedying any breach falls on a weekend or federal holiday, the period to remedy will be extended to the next business day.
+The bill amends the New Mexico Uniform Owner-Resident Relations Act to increase the notice period for nonpayment of rent from three days to ten days.
+Specifically, if a resident fails to pay rent when due, the owner must provide written notice of nonpayment and their intention to terminate the rental agreement.
+The resident then has ten days to pay the full amount due before the owner can terminate the agreement and seek possession of the dwelling unit.
+This change aims to provide residents with more time to remedy their nonpayment before facing eviction.

 Statutes affected: